SandraAdel/Computer-Graphics-and-Visualization-Course-Application/Part1/README.md

 B) To make sense of the environment:
 - The casquette object is chosen to be a sports one not a formal one
-- Another object is loaded: football_goal and to make sense of a football field and is positioned using function drawFootBallGoal()
+- Another object is loaded: football_goal to make sense of a football field and is positioned using function drawFootBallGoal()